 Saturday, September 22, 2018

-Point Reyes National Seashore will be hosting one volunteer event in recognition of National Public Lands Day 2018 on Saturday, September 22.
-The public is invited to join us for a Yoga and Dune Restoration workday near Abbotts Lagoon.
-Ranger-led programs will also be offered at 1:30 pm on both Saturday, September 22 and on Sunday, September 23 at the Bear Valley Visitor Center.
+Point Reyes National Seashore hosted one volunteer event in recognition of National Public Lands Day 2018 on Saturday, September 22.
+The public was invited to join us for a Yoga and Dune Restoration workday near Abbotts Lagoon.
+Ranger-led programs were also offered at 1:30 pm on both Saturday, September 22 and on Sunday, September 23 at the Bear Valley Visitor Center.

 National Public Lands Day (usually observed on the fourth Saturday of September) is an annual event designed to encourage people to get outside and visit places such as Point Reyes National Seashore.
 National Public Lands Day is also a national volunteer effort to encourage folks to give back to the very lands we use to hike, bike, swim, explore, picnic, or just relax.
 It is the nation's largest hands-on volunteer effort to improve and enhance the public lands!